 In order to obtain such an observed fact, I took a book-slate, bought by myself; that is, two slates connected at one side by cross hinges, like a book for folding up.
-In the absence of Slade I lined both slates within, on the sides applied to one another, with a half sheet of my letter-paper which, immediately before the sitting, was evenly spread with soot in the way already described.
-This slate I closed, and remarked to Mr. Slade that if my theory of the existence of intelligent four-dimensional beings in nature was well founded, it must be an easy thing for them to place on the interior of the closed slates the impressions of feet hitherto only produced on the open slates.
-Slade laughed, and thought that this would be absolutely impossible; even his "spirits," which he questioned, seemed at first much perplexed with this proposition, but finally answered with the stereotyped caution, "We will try it."
-To my great surprise, Slade consented to my laying the closed bookslate (which I had never let out of my hands after I had spread the soot) on my lap during the sitting, so that I could continually observe it to the middle.
-We might have sat at the table in the brightly-lighted room for about five minutes, our hands linked with those of Slade in the usual manner above the table, when I suddenly felt on two occasions, the one shortly after the other, the slate pressed down upon my lap, without my having perceived anything in the least visible.
+In the absence of Slade I lined both slates within, on the sides applied to one another, with a half sheet of my letter-paper, which, immediately before the sitting, was evenly spread with soot in the way already described.
+This slate I closed, and remarked to Mr. Slade that if my theory of the existence of intelligent four-dimensional beings in naturo in juztaposition.
+All these planes would represent infinitely-extended twodimensional worlds, whose occurrences in each region of space are completely separated from those in another.
+If, however, under certain anomalous conditions, a two-dimensional beings of the one plane were causally connected with more two-dimensional beings of another plane, so that these beings by move ments according to the third dimension could produce effects in the two-dimensional region of the first plane, this would seem just as wonderful to the moving beings in the latter as do to us the effects witnessed in the neighborhood of Mr. Slade. was well founded, it must be an easy thing for them to place on the interior of the closed slates the impression of feet hitherto only produced on the open slates.
+Slade laughed, and thought that this would be absolutely impossible; even his "spirits," which he questioned, seemed at first much perplexed with this proposition, but finally answered with the stereotyped caution, "We will try To my great surprise, Slade consented to my laying the it." closed book-slate (which I had never let out of my hands after I had spread the soot) on my lap during the sitting, so that I could continually observe it to the middle.
+We might have sat at the table in the brightly-lighted room for about five minutes, our hands linked with those of Slade in the usual manner above the table. when I suddenly felt on two occasions, the one shortly after the other, the slate pressed down upon my lap, without my having perceived anything in the least visible.
 Three raps on the table announced that all was completed, and when I opened the slate there was within it on the one side the impression of a right foot, on the other side that of a left foot, and indeed of the same which we had already obtained on the two former evenings.

-My readers may judge for themselves how far it is possible for me, after witnessing these facts, to consider Slade either an impostor or a conjurer.
+My readers may judge for themselves how far it is possible for me, after witnessing these facts, to consider Slade an impostor or a conjurer.
 Slade's own astonishment at this last result was even greater than my own.
 Whatever may be thought of the correctness of my theory with regard to the existence of intelligent beings in four-dimensional space, at all events it cannot be said to be useless as a clue to research in the mazes of Spiritualistic phenomena.

-^{} In the previous experiments the board and the slate had been laid open upon the floor under the table.
+In the previous experiments the board and the slate had been laid open upon the floor under the table.